 The Group Leader must abide by the result of any Group election when nominating their Executive.
 They must also submit their own resignation to the Council if a new Group Leader is elected in a Group Election.

-If a vacancy occurs for any officer or group spokesperson outlined in Section 3 at any time of the year outside of the annual elections, the vacancy shall be filled through a by-election held following the same timetable outlined in section 5b, or
+If a vacancy occurs for any officer or group spokesperson outlined in Section 3 at any time of the year outside of the annual elections, the vacancy shall be filled through a by-election held following the same timetable outlined in section 5b.

-by a recounting of the ballot papers from the annual elections, in the event of there being a contested election at the time,

-or

-By the Group Leader, in consultation with the Deputy Group Leader and Group Whip, appointing a member of the Group to fill the vacancy until the next Group Annual Meeting.

 Group Meetings